Skip to Content

 Instructions

-1. Cut the squash in half lengthwise; cut a thin slice from the bottom of each with a sharp knife to allow it to sit flat.
+2. Cut the squash in half lengthwise; then cut a thin slice from the bottom of each with a sharp knife to allow it to sit flat.

-3. Place the shells in an un-greased 3-qt. microwave-safe dish.
+4. Place the shells in an ungreased 3-qt. microwave-safe dish.

-4. Cover and microwave on high for 3 minutes or until crisp-tender; drain and set aside to cool.
+5. Cover and microwave on high for 3 minutes or until crisp-tender; then drain any moisture and set the squash aside to cool.

-5. Meanwhile, in a large skillet, cook the ground beef, onion and garlic in olive oil until tender.
+6. Meanwhile, in a large skillet, cook the ground beef, onion, and garlic in olive oil until tender.

-7. Remove from the heat; stir in the marinara sauce, egg, bread crumbs, salt, pepper and 1/2 cup of the cheese.
+8. Remove from the heat; stir in the marinara sauce, egg, bread crumbs, salt, pepper, and ½ cup of the cheese.

-8. Place a bit of the marinara on the bottom of a baking dish.
+9. Place 2 tablespoons of extra marinara sauce on the bottom of a baking dish.

 Nutrition Information: